discourse/discourse/README.md

 ## Built With

-- [Ruby on Rails](https://github.com/rails/rails) - Our back end API is a Rails app.
+- [Ruby on Rails](https://github.com/rails/rails) &mdash; Our back end API is a Rails app.
 It responds to requests RESTfully and responds in JSON.
-- [Ember.js](https://github.com/emberjs/ember.js) - Our front end is an Ember.js app that communicates with the Rails API.
+- [Ember.js](https://github.com/emberjs/ember.js) &mdash; Our front end is an Ember.js app that communicates with the Rails API.
-- [PostgreSQL](http://www.postgresql.org/) - Our main data store is in Postgres.
+- [PostgreSQL](http://www.postgresql.org/) &mdash; Our main data store is in Postgres.
-- [Redis](http://redis.io/) - We use Redis for our job queue, rate limiting, as a cache and for transient data.
+- [Redis](http://redis.io/) &mdash; We use Redis for our job queue, rate limiting, as a cache and for transient data.

 Plus *lots* of Ruby Gems, a complete list of which is at [/master/Gemfile](https://github.com/discourse/discourse/blob/master/Gemfile).